 Take minutes during Committee meetings and sending them to the appropriate director within 12 hours of the meeting to ensure they are uploaded to the current organization management software within 24 hours (as per open records laws requirements).

-Chair the meeting in the case that a director is absent.
+Chair the meeting in the absence of the director.

 Assist their Director with initiatives and projects external to committee meeting times.